 Clifford V. Smith, Jr. 1986–1990

-Dr. Smith has the distinction of being the first African-American chancellor of a four-year college in the UW System.
+Dr. Smith had the significant distinction of being the first African-American chancellor of a four-year institution in the UW System.
 He was a member of the faculty at the City University of New York, Tufts University, the University of Massachusetts and the University of Connecticut before coming to UWM from Oregon State University where he was head of the Radiation Center and the Department of Nuclear Engineering.
-He continued to encourage UWM’s efforts to expand its research.

-He also helped expand the campus, overseeing construction of the Architecture and Urban Planning and School of Business Administration buildings.
+At UWM, Chancellor Smith lead efforts to expand research, which contributed to the R2 designation UWM earned in the 1990s.
+He also helped expand the campus, securing approvals for the Architecture and Urban Planning and School of Business Administration buildings.
 He nurtured the nationally acclaimed Profession Theatre Training Program at the School of the Arts and supported UWM’s move into NCAA Division I play.
-Following his tenure at UWM, he became president of the General Electric Foundation.

 Frank E. Horton 1980–1985